TL;DR

 - The police also have the power to seize, and in some cases, destroy the uninsured vehicle.

 The legal requirement exists to protect other people (the "third party") from financial loss if you are responsible for an accident.
-It ensures that if you injure someone or damage their property, your insurance company will cover their costs.
+It can help make it more likely that if you injure someone or damage their property, your insurance company may cover their costs.

 A Breakdown of Cover Levels: Choosing Your Shield